The Private Wealth & Private Client Review: Liechtenstein

-The discretionary decision regarding the lump-sum taxation depends on the Liechtenstein fiscal authority.
-The lump-sum taxation considers the total expenditure of the taxpayer, and the tax based on the expenditure amounts to 25 per cent of the expenditure.22 The tax may be determined for several years depending on the regularity of the expenditure amount.
+A discretionary decision regarding the lump-sum taxation depends on the Liechtenstein fiscal authority.
+The lump-sum taxation considers the total expenditure of the taxpayer, and the tax based on the expenditure amounts to 25 per cent of the expenditure.24 The tax may be determined for several years depending on the regularity of the expenditure amount.

 Individuals intending to apply for lump-sum taxation must also take into account the applicable provisions in conjunction with the permission to reside in Liechtenstein.
 Currently, residence permits are quite restricted, although there is a lottery open to citizens of the European Economic Area.
-Furthermore, several times in the political process there have been discussions to issue more resident permits to wealthy or highly qualified foreigners but no final conclusion has been reached thus far.
+Furthermore, several times in the political process there have been discussions about issuing more resident permits to wealthy or highly qualified foreigners, but no final conclusion has been reached thus far.

 Under the Liechtenstein Private International Law Act, all aspects of legal succession are governed by the law of citizenship of the deceased, which is applied by the Liechtenstein courts.
 Foreign testators and Liechtenstein nationals living abroad may, however, choose the law of the country of their last residence instead, which provides for flexibility on their side.